vweevers/win-detect-browsers/readme.md

 ### examples

-Show all available info on Chrome:
+Show all available info on the first-found Chrome:

 ```
 > win-detect-browsers --verbose --lucky chrome